 Renting an apartment can be tough, hours of research online and tours of various buildings in various places.
 All that’s left is to pick the best one.
 However, a lot of buildings are “fine” to live in, but how will you know which place will be your home?

-To really understand what you’re getting into, we’ve come up with the following list of 9 great questions to ask before you rent:
+To really understand what you’re getting into, we’ve come up with the following list of 9 great questions to ask the landlord or property manager before you rent:

 What is the parking situation?
 Where will I park my vehicle?

 This is one of the most important questions to ask.
-Inquire if there are reserved spots or if it’s an open lot.
-Ask about garages or covered parking and if they cost extra to use.
+Inquire if there are reserved parking spots, if it’s an open lot, or if there’s street parking.
+Ask about parking garages or covered parking and if they cost extra to use.
 Check it out while going to the leasing office or while you’re on a tour.
 Parking can get messy especially in bigger living communities.
 Make sure about your parking situation because no one wants to park 2 buildings away to walk to their apartment after a long day!

 How are emergency repairs done?

 Sometimes life will throw you a curveball and you won’t want to be alone when your heater goes out mid-winter at 2 AM.
-Some properties offer 24/7 maintenance and ask how quickly response time to problems are!
+Some properties offer maintenance 24 hours a day and ask how quickly response time to problems are!

 How do I pay my rent?